jh3nd3rs0n/jargyle/README.md

       socks5.onUdpAssociate.serverFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the server-facing UDP socket

+      socks5.socks5RequestWorkerFactory=CLASSNAME[:VALUE]
+          The SOCKS5 request worker factory for the SOCKS5 server

       socks5.userpassauth.usernamePasswordAuthenticator=CLASSNAME[:VALUE]
           The username password authenticator for the SOCKS5 server